 At this point in the Christmas Countdown, I'd like to stop and say "AAAAAAAAAAAAARRRGGGGGGGGGGGGGGHHHHHHHHHHH!
 One week until Christmas!
 What are we going to do?"

 There's a reason for that.
-And the reason is that no matter how good your stress management skills may be, there is going to be a time where they just going to work.
+And the reason is that no matter how good your stress management skills may be, there is going to be a time when you just go to work.
 We fight stress, and frankly, sometimes stress wins.

 Have you ever had the experience of knowing you were just stressed out to the max?
 That you knew, with absolute certainty, that while you could easily handle everything that was going on in life right that minute, the addition of any additional bit of pressure to your life would push you right over the edge?

 That is the moment your child will discover he is virulently allergic to fruitcake - having 'sampled' some he found in the box of last year's holiday decorations.
 You can imagine the mess.
-We're talking ho-ho-oh no vomit here - a sight which sends your Very Helpful Mother-in-Law into overdrive, with...
+We're talking ho-ho-oh no vomit here - a sight that sends your Very Helpful Mother-in-Law into overdrive, with ginger ale...

 Spending money can be exhilarating.
 Paying the credit cards can be devastating.
 Think through what you're spending on holiday gifts before you spend it.
 What feels great in December can feel really not so great in January...and February...and March.